CodingNomads/creator-docs/docs/01-content-guidelines.md

 # Formatting

+The following points provide guidance on how to format your technical writing for consistency and readability.

 ## Consistency

 **Be consistent:** Just like in programming, there are many correct ways of formatting your content.
 Please adhere to this style guide to allow consistency across all CodingNomads courses.
 And, most importantly, be consistent within your own course materials.